akka/akka/akka-docs/src/main/paradox/typed/guide/modules.md

 * How to connect asynchronous services in a flexible way to each other with high performance.
 * How to provide or consume Reactive Streams compliant interfaces to interface with a third party library.

+### Alpakka

+[Alpakka](https://doc.akka.io/docs/alpakka/current/) is a separate module from Akka.

+Alpakka is collection of modules built upon the Streams API to provide Reactive Stream connector implementations for a variety of technologies common in the cloud and infrastructure landscape.
+See the [Alpakka overview page](https://doc.akka.io/docs/alpakka/current/overview.html) for more details on the API and the implementation modules available.

+Alpakka helps solve the following challenges:

+* Connecting various infrastructure or persistence components to Stream based flows.
+* Connecting to legacy systems in a manner that adheres to a Reactive Streams API.

 ### HTTP

 [Akka HTTP](https://doc.akka.io/docs/akka-http/current/) is a separate module from Akka.